-If we’re going to explore interpersonal definition, we should also briefly discuss human history, and our needs as social beings.
+If we’re going to explore the interpersonal definition, we should also briefly discuss the human history and our needs as social beings.

 If you have anxiety when it comes to human interaction of any kind, rest assured that you’re not alone.
 Underdeveloped interpersonal skills are an unfortunate reality for many people from all walks of life, all over the world.
 And while it’s easy to blame the internet and mass communication for our lack of interpersonal savvy, the root of the problem is much deeper.
 Don’t get me wrong; the internet isn’t helping matters, but it’s not the root cause when it comes to problems within interpersonal communication.

 The rise of suburban sprawl really took a toll on this age-old concept of community.
-Many gated neighborhoods and suburban areas lack independent grocery stores, libraries and other gathering places.
-Before, neighbors used to run into each other in a spontaneous fashion while going about their daily business, now long distances between people leads to isolation and robs us of a chance to use our interpersonal communication skills.
+Many gated neighborhoods and suburban areas lack independent grocery stores, libraries, and other gathering places.
+Before neighbors used to run into each other in a spontaneous fashion while going about their daily business, now long distances between people lead to isolation and rob us of a chance to use our interpersonal communication skills.